sensei-alex/qrs/README.md

 - [ ] 🖼️ Images
 - [ ] 🎤 Audio

-## Debugging
+## Contributing

-- If you don't see any buttons on the sender, please submit an issue.
+- If you don't see any buttons on the sender, please submit an issue
+- I'm using turn-rs on the server side because I found it the simplest to set up

+## License

+This project is under MIT